Girish-Krishnan/ECE253-Project/README.md

 python scripts/evaluation_metrics.py --raw_dir ./path/to/raw_images --processed_dir ./path/to/restored_images --labels_csv ./path/to/labels.csv --results_csv ./path/to/results.csv --brisque_model ./misc/brisque_model_live.yml --brisque_range ./misc/brisque_range_live.yml
 ```

+## Jupyter Notebook

+The Jupyter notebook `license_plate_restoration.ipynb` contains the code that allows you to pass in a directory containing certain images, and this runs our classifier to decide which images need which restoration algorithms, applies the appropriate restoration algorithms, and then evaluates the results.

 ## LaTeX Code (for project proposal and report)

 See the directory `latex/` for the LaTeX code used to generate the project proposal and report.